 There’s no fixed rules for what people enjoy when receiving oral.
-So when you’re going down on a woman or person with a vulva, it’s really important to ask her if she likes what you’re doing, listen to what she says, and read her body cues.
+So when you’re going down on a woman or person with a vulva, it’s really important to ask if they like what you’re doing, listen to what they say, and read their body cues.
 If it seems as though she’s not into it, pause, check, and be ready to stop if she asks you to.

-Position: There are loads of different positions for oral, but a good starting point is for her to lie on her back with her legs spread wide.
+Position: There are loads of different positions for oral, but a good starting point is for them to lie on their back with their legs spread wide.
 And if you want to be more adventurous, she can kneel or stand, or you can lie down and she can crouch on your face.